Dariapopa01/MyCatProject/README.md

 - Support two arguments:

-o  “-o output_filepath” : output file path to write the image to (required)
+  - “-o output_filepath” : output file path to write the image to (required)

-o  “-t text_to_overlay” : text to be included in the downloaded image (optional**)
+  - “-t text_to_overlay” : text to be included in the downloaded image (optional**)

 - Cat image, including overlay text if specified, should be saved to location provided in the argument